LuisFelix/aem-project-repository/README.md

 * This project was generated using the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html).
 * This project relies on [AEM Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html).
 "# aem-project-repository"

+## Added Examples

+* First Example
+* Second Example
+* Policies: Component Policy, Template Policy

+### First Example

+First Example description text.

+### Second Example

+Second Example description text.

+### Policies: Component Policy, Template Policy

+Component policies are used to define the allowed components and their order in a container component.
+And are stored under the project structure in the following path: `ui.content/src/main/content/jcr_root/conf/<project-name>/settings/wcm/policies/<policy-name>`

+Template policies are used to define the allowed components and their order in a page template.
+And are stored under the project structure in the following path: `ui.content/src/main/content/jcr_root/conf/<project-name>/settings/wcm/templates/<template-folder-name>`